MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ![Shopper management visualizations section of Analytics page](media/analytics-15.PNG "Shopper management visualizations section of Analytics page")

 **Longest queue in store.** This graph shows the people count of the queue that had the most people for the selected time frame.
-Note: The solution can only capture people within the camera’s field of view.
-This value could be underestimated if the queue length extends beyond the field of view.

 > [!NOTE]
 > The solution can only capture people within the camera’s field of view.
 This value could be underestimated if the queue length extends beyond the field of view.